Stakes high for those held prior to trial

 Guerin emphasized that it is impossible to predict with 100% accuracy who is going to commit acts of violence, and violent crimes make up a small fraction of crimes committed.

 Judges currently grant about 50% of the DA's requests for pretrial detention.
-Torrez estimates that could increase to about 80% if lawkmakers pass the new law.
+Torrez estimates that could increase to about 80% if lawmakers pass the new law.

 The 2nd Judicial District Attorney's Office in Bernalillo County compiled its own data and found 15.6% of the people released pending trial committed new felonies before their case closed, and 6.7% were violent felonies.
 When the data set includes felonies and domestic violence misdemeanors, the overall recidivism rate is 18% and the violent recidivism rate is 9.1%.